Abdullah Öcalan: Representing the freedom struggle of a people

 A new socialist paradigm from prison

-His quest for an independent, socialist Kurdistan was harshly interrupted when Öcalan was forced to leave Syria on October 9, 1998 due to pressure by Turkey.
+His quest for an independent, socialist Kurdistan was seriously targeted when Öcalan was forced to leave Syria on October 9, 1998 due to pressure by Turkey.
 What would later turn out to be a comprehensive NATO-operation eventually let to the imprisonment of Abdullah Öcalan on February 15, 1999 and his deportation to the Turkish prison island Imrali.
 He has been forcefully held there until today.
 Nevertheless, Öcalan turned the hardships of solitary confinement into an opportunity to continue his search for a new socialism that provides answers to the problems humanity is facing in the 21st century.
 Based on his personal experience, the writings of Western philosophers and political thinkers and his research on Middle Eastern history, he developed new ideas that led to a unique political project: Democratic Confederalism.
 Since the early 2000s Abdullah Öcalan has written numerous books explaining his idea of a stateless, self-governed system that guarantees the freedom of both the individual and society as a whole.
 The three pillars of grassroots democracy, women liberation and ecology constitute the basis of his theoretical outline and practical suggestions.
 From his prison cell on the isolated Imrali island he has shared his ideas with political thinkers like Immanuel Wallerstein, led peace negotiations with Turkish state officials and inspired new political initiatives like the foundation of the HDP in Turkey.
 Despite a strict isolation enforced by the Turkish authorities since April 2015, Abdullah Öcalan has used the few meetings with his lawyers and family members to repeatedly call for peace in Turkey, Syria and the whole Middle East.

-After more than 50 years of struggle and 20 years of imprisonment, Abdullah Öcalan is today one of the most influential political theorists and leaders worldwide.
+After more than 50 years of struggle and almost 23 years of imprisonment, Abdullah Öcalan is today one of the most influential political theorists and leaders worldwide.
 With the support of the Kurdish people and a constantly growing number of regional and international supporters he continues to pave the way for a political status the Kurdish people deserve, thus also providing an alternative to the crisis of the global capitalist system.